WSTG - Latest

 - Check if the uploaded file can include code or script injection.

 - Check if there is any file path checking for uploaded files.
-Especially, hackers may compress files with specified path in ZIP so that the unzip files can be uploaded to intended path after uploading and unzip.
+Especially, hackers may compress files with specified path in ZIP so that the extracted files can be uploaded to intended path after uploading and unzipping.

 Related Test Cases